Mchicksr/Michael-coding-challenges/README.md

 ### Integer Numbers Range

 Write some code with a function/method that accepts two integers `x1` and `x2` returns all the integers between them.
-If `x2` is lower than `x1` it should return -1
+If `x2` is lower than `x1` it should return -1.
+Provide output to console or web page.

 ### Multiplications table